tarruda/node-flask-router/README.md

     next();
   }
 });
 router.all('/private/<path:path>', function(req, res) {
   res.writeHead(401); // not authorized
   res.end();
 });

+// the next two handlers will only be executed if the user is
-router.post('/private/addpost/<title>', function(req, res) {
+// authorized(in this case, the request must have x-user header) router.post('/private/addpost/<title>', function(req, res) {
   // req.loggedIn === true
   res.write('post added'));